 Her boyfriend Paul – probably named after the most popular Beatle – joined her in 1965 (so was she still dressing to please herself?).
-Her little sister, Patch, arrived in 1966 – obviously to a different father, as Sindy had jet black hair while Patch was a platinum blonde.
+Her mischievous little sister, Patch, arrived in 1966.
 Further arrivals were Sindy’s friends Vicki and Mitzi, plus Patch’s pals Poppet and Betsy in 1968.
 Paul was discontinued after three years and Patch disappeared in 1972.

 Sindy may have lacked the Hollywood glamour of arch-rival Barbie, but Sindy was the first truly British fashion doll.
 The doll was crowned Toy of The Year in 1968, a distinction repeated in 1970.

-In 1970 her glossy hair was given a centre parting and kept in place with a hair band.
-She also got joints (not those kind!) for the first time.
+In 1970 her glossy hair was given a centre parting and kept in place with a hairband.
+She also got joints (not those kinds!) for the first time.

 ‘Walking Sindy’ was sold with the shortest of miniskirts in yellow and green tweed.
 She also gained a full range of kitchen and bedroom furniture as Pedigree created a personalised world for Sindy, made with great attention to detail to replicate the real adult world.

 Sindy’s outfits were a great selling point and Pedigree upped the ante with a collection designed by David and Elizabeth Emanuel (makers of Princess Diana‘s wedding dresses), including frilly layered ball gowns and lingerie.